Regenerative Thermal Oxidizers: What they are, what they do, and more

 • Projected growth could make it smarter to install a higher-capacity system right away, rather than adding a second RTO in the future.

-regenerative thermal oxidizers (RTO)
+two regenerative thermal oxidizers (RTOs)

 An inlet mixing box was added to this RTO system to handle two airstream temperatures.

-RTOs Compared to Other Pollution Abatement Systems
+RTOs vs. Other Pollution Abatement Systems

 Regenerative Thermal Oxidizer vs Thermal Oxidizer